Springwald/BlazorTools/README.md

 # BlazorTools
-a small collection of everyday components for dotnet Blazor
+a small collection of everyday components and services for dotnet Blazor